A Bag of PrettyLitter

 • Bloody or sticky discharges on either side of the anus.

-Your vet will open and drain the abscess in the glands, flush and clean out the infected area, and may place a drain to allow drainage from the wound until they are healed.
+Your vet will open and drain the abscess in the glands, flush and clean out the infected area, and may place a drain to allow drainage from the wound until it heals.

 #6 Digestive Disorders

 Even without specific allergies or food intolerances, some cats have very sensitive stomachs.
-Sensitivity can lead to diarrhea or very sticky poop in cats.
+Sensitivity can lead to diarrhea or very sticky poop in your cat’s litter box.

 Apart from sensitivity, some medical conditions, like mal-digestion and mal-absorption, can cause your cat to have issues digesting food or absorbing nutrients.
 These issues can develop over time or attack your cat due to age.
-If their digestive system cannot absorb starches or fats, it can result in rancid-smelling poop.
+If their digestive system cannot absorb starches or fats, it can result in rancid-smelling poop and ongoing intestinal upset.

-If they have any of the above signs, it is time for a trip to the vet's office.
-They will run tests to identify the actual cause of the disorder.
+If your cat has any of the above signs, it is time for a trip to the vet's office.
+They will run tests to identify the actual cause of the disorder in the digestive and intestinal tract.
 If they believe it is being caused by a sensitive stomach, ask them to recommend the best foods for your furry friend.
-If they find any other cause, they will deal with it appropriately.
+If they find any other cause, they will address it accordingly.

 #7 Litter Choice

-However, before you make changes to the litter or try at-home methods like baking soda, dish soap, or vinegar, it would be best if you resorted to this as your last option.
+However, before you make changes to the litter or try at-home methods like baking soda, dish soap, or vinegar, it would be best to resort to this as your last option.
 It takes time to test and could effectively mask the smell instead of treating its underlying cause.

 Smelly cat poo could mean several things.
 Some of them are mild and don't have any effect on your cat, such as a poor cat litter choice, while some are serious and can be fatal, or at the very least uncomfortable, such as anal gland infections.

-Learn more on how to choose cat litter or speak to your Veterinarian on different types of cat litter that is best for your cat’s needs.
+Learn more about how to choose cat litter, or speak to your veterinarian about different types of cat litter that are best for your cat’s needs.

 But the best part about PrettyLitter is that it changes color to tell you when your cat has a potential health issue, so you can get them help before it becomes an urgent medical situation.
-It will save you money in hefty medical bills, and save your cat's life.
-So why not consider PrettyLitter–the best cat litter?
+It will save you money in hefty medical bills and save your cat's life.
+So why not consider PrettyLitter–the best cat litter for smelly stool and overall peace of mind?

 Sources: